GCuser99/VBA-UserForm-to-twinBASIC/README.md

 - 64-bit MS Windows
 - MS Office 2010 or later, 32/64-bit

-## Things Yet to Do:

-- Handle picture data for Image and other controls that accept it
-- Create Inno installer

 ## Quick How-To-Use

 1) Depending on the bit-ness of your Office app, copy either 32-bit or 64-bit version of files in the [dist folder](https://github.com/GCuser99/VBA-UserForm-to-twinBASIC/tree/main/dist) of this repo to a location of your choice.